adwanAK/adwan_python_core/README.md

 ### TODOs on lab sections

-TODO (for all): add answers to text questions
+TODO (for all): add answers to text questions; connect textbook example answers

 - 01_intro
     - think about adding more questions and labs